ebenbruyns/ebenbruyns.github.io/_posts/2016-10-31-port-townsend-wooden-boat-festival-2016.markdown

 Boston without any drama.
 A special  thanks to barefoot Bob, Brion and Christian for making our  stay in Port Townsend very special  and something we'll remember for the rest of our lives.

+If you ever  find yourself in Port  Townsend, find barefoot Bob!
+Buy him lunch, dinner or a beer.
+This will give you an excuse to meet him, he is awesome!